-23. If a dog gets loose during the course of the race a five minute time penalty will be applied to the dog owner's total time.
-If the loose dog causes a disturbance to any other team an additional fifteen minute penalty will be applied to the dog owner's total time.
+23. If a dog gets loose during the course of the race a five-minute time penalty will be applied to the dog owner's total time.
+If the loose dog causes a disturbance to any other team an additional fifteen-minute penalty will be applied to the dog owner's total time.
+If a dog is intentionally loosened by another musher in the case of tangled ropes, the dog must be transferred to the owned, otherwise a fifteen-minute penalty will be applied to the musher who intentionally loosened the dog.

-NOTE: The time penalty is to be determined by the officials, upon consultation with the participating teams involved, depending on the disturbance caused.
-Such disturbance should therefore be reported to the officials on duty with the safety patrol, as soon as it is possible.
+NOTE: Such disturbances should be reported to the officials on duty with the safety patrol, as soon as it is possible.